Showing posts with label Fiction. Show all posts

 Further complicating the situation is the fact that Prince's ex-wife, Clara, was the first police officer on the scene for the Anna O stabbings and is now is the major police figure on the case.
 Needless to say, Ben and Clara are at odds, with him wanting to undersatnd and study the sleeper, and Clara only wanting a conviction...that is, if Anna O ever awakens.

-There are twists and turns aplenty as Prince tries various methods to reach into Anna O's consciousness, all the while dealing with the pressure of the MofJ, Clara, and social media advocates for Anna O's release or conviction.
-And just maybe not all these messenging figures are not just non-involved onlookers.
+There are twists and turns aplenty as Prince tries various methods to reach into Anna O's consciousness, all the while dealing with the pressure of the Ministry, Clara, and social media advocates for Anna O's release or conviction.
+And just maybe not all these messenging figures are simply non-involved onlookers.

 Happy reading.